 Inflammatory respiratory diseases are often diagnosed too late.
-Every year, respiratory diseases in the EU are responsible for 600 000 deaths and 6 million hospital visits, as well as social costs of 200 billion euros.
-ADAPT combines two innovations to develop a novel diagnostic kit that allows earlier and more accurate assessment of inflammatory airways disease, allowing better intervention and personalized treatment.
+Every year, respiratory diseases in the EU are responsible for 600,000 deaths and 6 million hospital visits, as well as social costs of 200 billion euros.
+ADAPT combines two innovations to develop a novel diagnostic kit that allows earlier and more accurate assessment of inflammatory airways disease, allowing better intervention and personalised treatment.

 More information on CLOSE can be found on this website.

 Do you have any questions about the current EIT Health Business Plan, the application, training or deadlines?
-Here you will find answers to the most important questions about your partnership with EIT Health Germany.
+Here you will find answers to the most important questions about your partnership with EIT Health RIH Germany-Switzerland.

-Innovation Projects aim at (1) the rapid market penetration of innovative products and services, and/or (2) the testing and implementation of novel organisational and healthcare delivery processes.
+Innovation Projects aim at (1) the rapid market penetration of innovative products and services, and / or (2) the testing and implementation of novel organizational and healthcare delivery processes .

 EIT Health Innovation Projects support innovative approaches in biotech, medtech and digital health that have left the phase of ground research and heading towards market approval and first customers.

 As a support, we recommend making use of the CIMIT Innovation Maturity Level (IML) that measures the maturity of an innovation on four dimensions: